Small businesses often suffer from low budgets and limited resources when it comes to marketing. This restricts their brand exposure.

 A few years ago, reputation management was considered necessary for celebrities and large businesses.
 And it appeared that smaller firms had little to care about.
 Today, more than 70% of customers start their buying journey with a Google search, making it critical for companies of all sizes to manage their online reputation.
 Companies cannot afford to come on the SERPs as unreliable and disreputable.

 While online reputation management is a topic in itself, there are certain things a brand can do to manage adverse comments online.
-They should regularly check what Google shows while searching for their company name and put out positive content online while carefully addressing all the negative comments.
+They should regularly check what Google shows when people search for their company name and put out positive content online while carefully addressing all the negative comments.

 Here are the top marketing strategies for small businesses at a glance: